ObsidianToAnki/Obsidian_to_Anki/README.md

 * Anki actually stores "Basic (and reversed)" as "Basic (and reversed card)" - hence, without changing the config file, formatting "Basic (and reversed)" for the note type will throw a `KeyError`

 The script seems to have unexpected behaviour when reading from a file for the first time, while the file is open in another program (though this doesn't always happen!).
 So, be wary of doing this.
 Removing the ID: None line and running the script again seems to fix it.

+## Technical
+The script doesn't need to be in the same folder as your notes - you can put it in a Scripts folder if you have the means to run it remotely.
+Just ensure that the config file ends up in the same folder as the script.